DLR-RM/stable-baselines3/docs/guide/custom_env.rst

 .. note::
-	If you are using images as input, the input values must be in [0, 255] as the observation is normalized (dividing by 255 to have values in [0, 1]) when using CNN policies.
+	If you are using images as input, the input values must be in [0, 255] and np.uint8 as the observation is normalized (dividing by 255 to have values in [0, 1]) when using CNN policies.
+Images can be either channel-first or channel-last.